python/devguide/developer-workflow/psrt.rst

    https://github.com/python/cpython/security/advisories/new

-   If you're unable to submit a report to GitHub (due to not having a GitHub account or something else) let me know and I'll create a GitHub Security Advisory on your behalf, although you won't be able to participate directly in discussions.
+   If you're unable to submit a report to GitHub (due to not having a GitHub account or something else) let me know and I will create a GitHub Security Advisory on your behalf, although you won't be able to participate directly in discussions.

 **Rejecting a vulnerability report:**

 ::

    Thanks for your report.
 We've determined that the report doesn't constitute a vulnerability.
 Let us know if you disagree with this determination.
-If you're interested in working on this further, you can optionally open a public issue on GitHub.
+   If you are interested in working on this further, you can optionally open a public issue on GitHub.

 **Accepting a vulnerability report:**